 To begin, create a Qt Account.
 This account gives you access to a web portal where you can manage your licenses, as well as access to the forums and wikis.
 Also, make sure you read the Qt Licensing page regarding your chosen license.

 Go to your Qt account's download page.
-By selecting the appropriate unified Qt online installer for your OS, you can install commercial or open source versions of Qt, development tools, and other components.
-The online installer asks for your Qt account credentials.
-The installer retrieves the license attached to the account from a server and provides a list of available components corresponding to the license.
+By selecting the appropriate unified Qt Online Installer for your OS, you can install commercial or open source versions of Qt, development tools, and other components.
+Qt Online Installer asks for your Qt account credentials.
+Qt Online Installer retrieves the license attached to the account from a server and provides a list of available components corresponding to the license.